 A lot has changed over the last several years in the world of cannabis.
 What hasn't changed?
-The ignorance of those making decisions about it.
+Government's inability to acknowledge the medical benefits of the plant.

 Ohio—and many other states—have legalized cannabis for medicinal and adult use.
 Some states are medical-only, while others remain stuck in the "Reefer Madness" stone age.
 Strangely, since legalization in Ohio, not much seems to have changed.

 Ohio generated roughly $90 million in cannabis revenue in its first two months alone.
 And to be clear: this is regulated, tested, protected cannabis.
-Full stop.
-Every dollar spent on legal, regulated cannabis is one less dollar funding the illicit market, drug cartels, fentanyl-laced products, gas station unregulated hemp (THCA) and so on.
+Every dollar spent on legal, regulated cannabis is one less dollar funding the illicit market, drug cartels, fentanyl-laced products, gas station unregulated hemp, and so on.

 Watch interviews with podcasters roaming Capitol Hill and talking to senators and representatives—you’ll quickly realize most of them don’t understand cannabis or its medical potential.
 They simply oppose it.

-Correct me if I’m wrong, but the Farm Bill doesn’t even include an age restriction.
-What?
+Correct me if I’m wrong, but the Farm Bill doesn’t even include an age restriction—a startling oversight.

 If you're a fan of—or even just indifferent to—federal legalization, here are three things to keep an eye on: